 I agree that Keller Williams has a great agent development program.
 However, if your can self motivate, read Gary Kellers millionaire agent book and go with a discoun brokerage.

-@Justin Jacques I work with Atlantic Coast Homes out of Salem, MA.
+@Justin J. I work with Atlantic Coast Homes out of Salem, MA.

 Have you spoken to more than the 2 agencies you are currently considering?
 If so, I would meet with a few more agencies and see what each has to offer.